thumbnail image

 In 1968, a group of San Diegans, most of whom had spent time living in Japan and studying Japanese flower arranging, got together to form a local chapter of Ikebana International, the worldwide organization dedicated to the enjoyment and teaching of Japanese flower arranging.

-In the more than 50 years since our founding, we have remained an enthusiastic social and service club that gathers monthly in Balboa Park and throughout the year for special activities where we share our love of ikebana.
+In the more than 55 years since our founding, we have remained an enthusiastic social and service club that gathers monthly in Balboa Park and throughout the year for special activities where we share our love of Ikebana.

 Activities in Balboa Park